TheDuckLord2/MTSD_Project/README.md

 # MTSD_Project
-It's that one project (You know the one) this jawn is a potion shop ya dig
+It's that one project where we made the potion shop from the command line